 Learning New Skills: Camp is a great opportunity for kids to learn new skills in a laid back environment.
 Kids can learn sports techniques at Liga Camp, ancient crafts at Ein Yael Camp, and even learn to build robots at the LearningWorks Hacker camp.
 The summer is also a great time to focus on art while seeing Jerusalem at the Traveling Arts Camp at Open Studio.
 If your kids are open to the idea of sleepaway camp and want to learn lots of new skills then send them to BIG IDEA where they can learn everything from animation to robotics to web design and jewelry making.

 Camps By Age: Finding a camp for school age kids can be easy but its the camps for toddlers or teens that harder to find.
 Jerusalem has great options for both.
-Yankuta Summer Camp is a toddlers wonderland with outdoor play and an indoor mischakiya.
+Search our camps by age.
 Teens can search our camps guide for the TEEN camps and the CIT programs which include Camp Ramah & Camp Dror.

 BONUS TIP – the summer is a great time for your kids to experience a taste of independence in a safe environment.
 Send them to a sleepaway camp like the OU (Orthodox Union) Camp Dror for boys in Hispin or Camp Dror for girls in Moshav Keshet.